-Sheridan’s mission is to create an inclusive, vibrant learning community in a collaborative environment, and our faculty works with aspiring teachers to provide on-the-job training.
+Sheridan’s mission is to create an inclusive, vibrant learning community in a collaborative environment, and our faculty and staff work with aspiring teachers to provide on-the-job training.
 Teacher training at Sheridan affords prospective educators the opportunity to learn and apply specific methods with the support of experienced mentor teachers.
 Participants begin to develop their teaching styles while learning the responsibilities and rewards of teaching.

 Sheridan employs one or two apprentice teachers as full-time faculty members.
 Over the course of the year, apprentices work alongside several veteran teachers to learn effective planning, instructional and assessment skills.
 They also participate in faculty meetings, student-involved parent conferences, and non-academic student supervision.

 Along with other teachers who are new to Sheridan, apprentices work with an experienced mentor and also receive instruction from experienced teachers and administrators in the intellectual, social, physical and emotional development of elementary and middle school students and training in Sheridan’s instructional programs.
 Apprentices are also encouraged to pursue other school-funded professional development opportunities.

 To date, all participants in the program have subsequently obtained teaching positions in the independent school community, and over half have stayed on at Sheridan as full time teachers.